 Don't try and completely change your personality for her but place a little extra emphasis on neatness and courtesy.
 Go that extra mile for your girlfriend's family just as you would for her.
 There are very few mothers-in-law who won't warm to a man who is determined to be pleasant and helpful.

-Don't discuss engagement rings the first time you meet.
-Get to know your loved ones family first, you don't have to fall in love with them too, but you might have to put up with them for a very long time to come so take care to get the relationships off on the right foot.
+Don't discussthe first time you meet.
+Get to know your loved one's family first- while you don't have to fall in love with them too, you might have to put up with them for a very long time to come so take care to get the relationships off on the right foot.
 Volunteering to take on a few small tasks can make a big difference.
 Mowing the lawn or picking up an elderly relative doesn't take much effort.
-An evening spent babysitting may be more challenging but showing that you are willing to look after children can be very valuable indeed.
+An evening spent babysitting may be more challenging but showing that you're willing to look after children can be very valuable indeed.